Siddharth1698/PIMS-Managament/README.md

 7. OPEN http://localhost/THE_FOLDER_NAME_WHICH_YOU_CREATED_EARLIER/.

-8. LOGIN WITH : username: jinu and password:test123
+8. LOGIN WITH : username: jinu and password : test123

 Thank you !! :)